mendersoftware/mender-docs/04.Artifacts/05.Modifying-a-Mender-Artifact/docs.md

 The Mender Artifact utility is available as open source in the [Mender artifact repository on GitHub](https://github.com/mendersoftware/mender-artifact?target=_blank).

-You can download and install it with the follwoing commands:
+You can download and install it with the following commands:

 ```
 go get github.com/mendersoftware/mender-artifact